+In total we are having Fifteen computer labs, each having minimum strength of 24 & maximum strength of 30.
+One lab is in A Block & Fourteen labs in E & D Block, with a total System Strength of more than 300 Systems.
 Usage of Open source software is promoted.
 All products of, Microsoft Academic Alliance (MSDNAA) program and consists of a bundle of Microsoft Software for academic purposes.
 Development environments like MS Visual Studio, MS Visual Studio .NET, Visual Prolog, MS Office developer, etc., are actively used for development purposes by the department.
 IBM Rational Rose software development suite is used to familiarize the students with various software developmental models.
 RDBMS with Oracle Academic Initiative (OAI Membership license) are available along with Network Simulator (NS2, NS3), Python, PHP, Latex, Java compiler and applet viewer, C/C++ compilers and Lisp interpreters.
 The student-computer ratio is 1:1.
 Each laboratory maintains a Stock register detailing the equipment history within it.
 One Teaching faculty and a Lab instructor is in-charge of the overall functioning/maintenance of each lab.

 We use Turbo C++ software in this lab.
 Turbo C++ was a C++ compiler and integrated development environment and computer language originally from Borland.
 Most recently it was distributed by Embarcadero Technologies, which acquired all of Borland’s compiler tools with the purchase of its CodeGear division in 2008.
 The original Turbo C++ product line was put on hold after 1994 and was revived in 2006 as an introductory-level IDE, essentially a stripped-down version of their flagship C++Builder.
 Turbo C++ 2006 was released on September 5, 2006 and was available in ‘Explorer’ and ‘Professional’ editions.
 The Explorer edition was free to download and distribute while the Professional edition was a commercial product.
 In October 2009 Embarcadero Technologies discontinued support of its 2006 C++ editions.
 As such, the Explorer edition is no longer available for download and the Professional edition is no longer available for purchase from Embarcadero Technologies.
 Turbo C++ is succeeded by C++Builder.

-3. Mobile Application Development Lab.
+Mobile Application Development Lab.

-4. Linux Lab.
+Unix and Linux Programming Lab.

 We use Packet Tracer software in this lab.
 Packet Tracer is a cross-platform visual simulation tool designed by Cisco Systems that allows users to create network topologies and imitate modern computer networks.
 The software allows users to simulate the configuration of Cisco routers and switches using a simulated command line interface.
 Packet Tracer makes use of a drag and drop user interface, allowing users to add and remove simulated network devices as they see fit.
 The software is mainly focused towards Certified Cisco Network Associate Academy students as an educational tool for helping them learn fundamental CCNA concepts.

-We use SQL Server in this lab.
-Microsoft SQL Server is a relational database management system.
+We use MySql in this lab.
+MySql is an open source relational database management system.
 Oracle Database may be licensed and deployed on-premises on a choice of platforms including Oracle Engineered Systems, and on-Cloud with a choice of services running on general purpose hardware or Exadata.
 The various editions and Cloud services provide different levels of database functionality for different use cases.
 Oracle Corporation provides a range of database cloud services on its Oracle Cloud platform that are designed for different database use cases; from test/dev deployments to small and medium sized workloads to large mission-critical workloads.
 Oracle Database Cloud Services are available on a choice of general purpose hardware and Exadata engineered systems.